 Cloud Storage provides a variety of public datasets that can be accessed by the community and integrated into their applications.
-Google pays for the hosting of these datasets, providing public access to the data via the Google Cloud console, gsutil, or with the Cloud Storage API.
+Google pays for the hosting of these datasets, providing public access to the data via tools such as the Google Cloud console and Google Cloud CLI.

 Available public datasets on Cloud Storage

 Sentinel-2: A satellite image dataset from the European Space Agency (ESA) that includes multispectral images of the Earth's land surface, with a resolution of 10–60 meters per pixel, from 2015 through the present.